-So you want to make your own home music studio?
+So you want to make your own home recording studio?

 There’s plenty you can achieve, whatever your budget.
 Here’s where to start:

 While you won’t have all the equipment and space of a professional studio or experienced mixing team.
 There are some bits of kit that you need to start your home music studio.

 Whether it’s a desktop or laptop, you are going to require some recording and editing software on a computer.
 Without this, you do not have a foundation for your home music studio.
 You don't have to run out and get the latest, all singing and dancing hi-tech desktop.
 Your existing pc should work just fine as long as it’s fairly current and has enough ram to cope with the installed software.